jorgenschaefer/emacs-buttercup/docs/writing-tests.md

 the most recent call. `spy-calls-first` returns the current buffer and arguments for the first call.

-The spy context structs returned by these functions have 4 slots:
-`args`, `return-value`, `thrown-signal`, and `current-buffer`.
-See below for examples accessing these.
+Each spy context is a struct with 3 slots.
+A successful function call is represented by a `spy-context-return` struct with slots `args`, `current-buffer`, and `value`.
+A function call the signalled an error is represented by a `spy-context-thrown` struct with slots `args`, `current-buffer`, and `signal`.
+See the examples below for accessing these slots.

 Finally, `spy-calls-reset` clears all tracking for a spy.